jonbro/aleatorium/Firmware/readme.md

+# A HEAP OF RANDOM NOTES FOR NOW.
+DEAL WITH IT :sunglasses:

 `openocd -f interface/picoprobe.cfg -f target/rp2040.cfg -s tcl` `cmake -G"NMake Makefiles" ..`
 run vscode in developer / admistrator mode for access to nmake (developer command prompt for vs 2019)